Skip to content

 Challengeable by: Vendor

-Apply unusual posting pattern detection with Benford Law + temporal + threshold analysis Are there postings at unusual times, with threshold splitting, or with Benford Law deviations?
+Apply unusual posting pattern detection with Benford's Law, temporal and threshold analysis Are there postings at unusual times, with threshold splitting, or with Benford Law deviations?
 AI Agent Auditor

-ML + statistical anomaly detection covering Benford Law analysis on amount distributions (first-digit + first-two-digit tests with chi-square goodness-of-fit), weekend + holiday + after-hours posting patterns (typically <3 percent of normal volume), round-amount clustering near approval thresholds (USD 9,950 vs USD 10,000 threshold), threshold splitting (multiple invoices same day same vendor each below approval threshold), journal entry timing relative to period close (last-day + first-day post-close entries), manual journal entry frequency by user (top 5 percent of users post 80+ percent of manual entries).
-LLM confidence scoring plus rolling-baseline comparison; never auto-classifies as fraud - compliance officer applies disposition
+Statistical and machine-learning anomaly detection covers Benford's Law on amount distributions (first-digit and first-two-digit tests with chi-square goodness-of-fit), weekend, holiday and after-hours posting (typically under three percent of normal volume), round-amount clustering near approval thresholds (for example USD 9,950 against a USD 10,000 threshold), threshold splitting (several invoices the same day for the same vendor, each below the approval threshold), journal entry timing around period close, and manual journal entry frequency by user (often the top five percent of users post most manual entries).
+The LLM scores confidence against a rolling baseline but never auto-classifies fraud; a compliance officer dispositions it.

 Decision Record